uchicago-capp-camp-2023/lab-web/docs/s4-python/1-language-overview.md

 # A Brief Teaser

 Python, named after the 1970s BBC comedy show "Monty Python's Flying Circus", has its origins in the Netherlands.
 In 1987, Dutch scientist Guido van Rossum began developing the programming language as a side project at the national research institute CWI, eventually releasing it to the public in 1991.
-Since then, the language has gone through several versions (the latest stable version being 3.10.6) and exploded in popularity.
-The latest [Stack Overflow Developer Survey](https://survey.stackoverflow.co/2022/#most-popular-technologies-language), conducted in May 2022 with over 70,000 respondents, reported that Python was the fourth most popular technology behind JavaScript, HTML/CSS, and SQL.
-The TIOBE Index, a monthly indicator of programming popularity, reported in [August 2022](https://www.tiobe.com/tiobe-index/) that Python was _the_ top language.
+Since then, the language has gone through several versions (the latest stable release being 3.11.5) and exploded in popularity.
+The latest [Stack Overflow Developer Survey](https://survey.stackoverflow.co/2023/#most-popular-technologies-language), conducted in May 2023 with over 90,000 respondents, reported that Python was the third most popular technology behind JavaScript and HTML/CSS.
+The TIOBE Index, a monthly indicator of programming popularity, reported in [August 2023](https://www.tiobe.com/tiobe-index/) that Python was _the_ top language.

 Your instructors for CAPP 30121 have chosen to use Python rather than another common language like Java, C, or C++ because it offers several advantages, such as greater readability.
 In addition, it is free, open-source, and general purpose; offers a rich and growing collection of libraries for data science and machine learning; and is currently used extensively within both academia and industry.